 Invest in gold ETFs

 Gold ETFs have been around for some time.
-The first one was developed by ETF Securities and launched on the Australian stock exchange in 2003.
-They have proved popular with investors and are now an increasing influence on the gold price.
+The first one was developed by ETF Securities and launched on the Australian Securities Exchange (ASX) in 2003.
+Gold ETFs have proved popular with investors and are now an increasing influence on the price of gold.

 This year, for example, the SPDR Gold Shares, was a major buyer of gold, with its gold stores reaching 1,258 tonnes, held in a London vault.